zac-garby/social-network/README.md

 Which will start the web server.
 Then, go to [localhost:8080](localhost:8080).
 It should give you the login screen, from which you can create a new account or log in.

-## A few problems on Firefox
+## Problems

-If you want to use Firefox, I wouldn't reccomend it.
-Until I fix it, on Firefox:

- - The login screen is messed up.
+If you want to use Firefox, I wouldn't recommend it.
+Until I fix it, on Firefox, the login screen is messed up, i.e. the login/signup forms aren't centered vertically.
+I'll probably fix this quite soon.
- - Profile pictures don't load properly.

-It's possible this is only firefox on Linux, and it might also happen on other browsers too.

 # Contributing